AFA Alaska

 Our Grievance Committee has been very hard at work ensuring disciplinary due process and contractual compliance on your behalf.
 The contract requires a minimum of 13 arbitration dates yearly to dispute discipline/termination cases and contractual issues.
 Termination cases are usually given first priority in order to return a Flight Attendant back to work as soon as possible; however, we seek a balance between discipline and contractual cases.
 AFA and management mutually decide which cases to arbitrate next based on many factors.

 Steps of discipline are confirmation of oral warning (COW), written warning (WW), suspension (varied number of days) to termination.
 COWs, WWs, and suspensions remain in a Flight Attendant’s file for 18 months, and then are removed.
 If a Flight Attendant is in a step of discipline and gets another violation, the new violation will build on the previous violation.
 Management doesn’t always progressively travel up the steps of discipline.
 If management investigates a Flight Attendant for theft or abuse of sick leave, for example, management will terminate the Flight Attendant if there is evidence to support its findings; if there is no evidence, then the Flight Attendant will most likely be issued a record of discussion (ROD).
-A ROD is not considered discipline.
+An ROD is not considered discipline.
 There is no middle ground for certain violations.

-Many Flight Attendants are under the impression that if they’ve been an overall good employee, have no to low attendance points, good kudos, decent seniority, or other positive work history that they will not get disciplined.
-This is not the case.
-Regardless of any good work qualities that they may have, if management believes the Flight Attendant committed an offense, they will be disciplined.
+Many Flight Attendants are under the impression that if they’ve been an overall good employee, have no to low attendance points, good kudos, decent seniority, etc.…that they will not get disciplined.
+This is not the case, regardless of any good work qualities one may have, if management believes the FA committed an offense, they will be disciplined.

 Subject of Most Recent Discipline

 • Sick leave and FMLA abuse.
 Terminations are on the rise due to travel audits among other things.
 Anything written in the comments/remarks on posted trip trades and personal drops can be seen, even if eventually deleted.
+Management can also see every drop/trade attempt, even if it was not processed successfully.
 If management determines abuse it results in termination.
+If you’re not going to make it to work and you’re not sick and can’t get a management drop, your best option might be to simply no-show the trip.
+You should never call in sick unless you are actually too ill or injured to fly.
+Calling in sick for a pet is a terminable offense as well.

 • Theft.
-Removing anything from the aircraft other than an opened/used bottle of water, unused pilot crew meal or purchased food removed will result in termination.
+Removing anything from the aircraft other than an opened/used bottle of water, unused pilot crew meal or purchased food will result in termination.

 • Timecard fraud.
 Examples: Intentionally delaying boarding door closure to obtain sit pay.
 Management has terminated for this violation.

 • Reserve “Roulette”.
 Not being within two hours of base for your Reserve Availability Period (RAP) and calling in sick only once given an assignment.
 The Company considers this a terminable violation.
-Management regularly reviews the trip trade postings and history related to sick calls.
+Management regularly reviews the trip trade postings and history related to sick calls and whether comments and money incentives are added to trips which are subsequently called in sick.
 Even deleted trade history or postings can be seen by management.

 • Lying in an investigation